Al Marmoom Desert Conservation Reserve: Management

-Al Marmoom is managed by Dubai Municipality.
-In Sep 2021, Dubai Tourism partnered with OceanAir Travels, Middle East Tours and activities leading company.
-The move to regulate camping, barbecuing and picnicking was welcomed by the Emirates Environmental Group (EEG), an organization that had organized cleanup campaigns in the area in the past.
+Al Marmoom is managed by Dubai Municipality, The formalisation of the reserve has introduced some restrictions to human leisure activity in the area, long a popular visiting place for residents.
+The move to regulate camping, barbecuing and picnicking was welcomed by the Emirates Environmental Group (EEG), an organisation which had organised cleanup campaigns in the area in the past.

 The Marmoom Biosphere Centre is intended as a facility for studying the sustainable development and management of the reserve, as well as serving as a centre for sustainable ecotourism, and will aim to be the main source of specialized ecosystem management practices in the region.

 Leisure activities

 The Reserve currently has a number of animal and bird observation platforms, star and sunset observation decks and an 84 km cycling track, one of the world's largest.
-There is an ongoing development program for the reserve, including bird breeding programs as well as the development of an outdoor theatre and other facilities intended to be powered by a 5,000 megawatt solar power plant.
+Barbecue and camping is also permitted to tourists and residents of the country.There is an ongoing development program for the reserve, including bird breeding programs as well as the development of an outdoor theatre and other facilities intended to be powered by a 5,000 megawatt solar power plant.
 Al Marmoom is served by one of Dubai's distinctive 'Last Exit' food truck parks.
+The extensive lakeland in the reserve includes Love Lake, in the shape of two intertwined hearts.

 Star gazing events are often held at Al Marmoom by Dubai Astronomy Group as the area has little to no light pollution.
 Some 20 sporting and social events have taken place in the Reserve since its launch, including a junior fun day organized Pink Caravan, the UAE-based breast cancer awareness initiative.

-The Bab Al Shams Desert Resort & Spa is situated close to the Reserve.
+The Bab Al Shams Desert Resort & Spa in Mugatrah is situated close to the Reserve.